 Marine Microplastics and Infant Health

 A century of plastic usage has led to an accumulation of plastic waste in waterways and oceans.
 Over time, these wastes break down into particles smaller than 5 microns – or “microplastics” – which can infiltrate human biological systems.
-Despite decades of research into this emerging source of pollution, there is a paucity of direct evidence on the health impacts of microplastics exposure at a population scale.
+Despite decades of research into this emerging source of environmental pollution, there is a paucity of direct evidence on the health impacts of microplastics exposure at a population scale.
 This paper reports the first empirical link between in-utero microplastic exposure and adverse birth outcomes.
-Our analysis is based on a dataset of 3 million births that occurred in coastal areas of 15 countries spanning four continents, which we merge with novel remote-sensing measurements of marine microplastic concentrations.
-We show that in-utero exposure to microplastics, particularly during the second and third trimesters, leads to a significant increase in the likelihood of low birth weight.
-A doubling of exposure increases low birth weight hazard by 0.37 per 1,000 births, which implies that over 205,000 cases per year globally can be attributed to microplastic exposure.
-We further show that aerosolization – whereby microplastic particles become airborne and inhalable due to seawater evaporation – is an important pathway for health impact, a challenge likely to escalate as ocean temperatures rise.
+Our analysis is based on a compiled dataset of 3 million births that occurred in coastal areas of 15 countries spanning four continents, which we merge with a novel remote-sensing measurement of marine microplastic concentrations.
+We show that in-utero exposure to microplastics, particularly during the third trimester of pregnancy, leads to a significant increase in the likelihood of low birth weight.
+A doubling of exposure increases low birth weight hazard by 0.37 per 1,000 births, which implies over 205,000 cases per year globally can be attributed to microplastic exposure.
+We further show that aerosolization – whereby microplastic particles become airborne and inhalable due to seawater evaporation – is an important pathway for health impact, a challenge that is likely to escalate as ocean temperatures continue to rise.